jdotcms/dotcms-js-example/README.md

 For instance:
 http://localhost:8080/api/js/coffee?coffeeId=20285e8ed523860e67c92fd71ecc7cc9

+Keep in mind the folder structure will match with the url api/js/coffee, you will have under the site browser a folder structure such as application/apijs/coffee

+Where coffee is the entity folder, there you can drop differents REST verbs as a files, such as get.js, post.js, put.js, delete.js, etc.

-Will retrieve the object under that id, plus a random coffee image, it could be something such as (the image may change):
+If you run the previous url, it will retrieve the object under that id, plus a random coffee image, it could be something such as (the image may change):

 {